Daddy Movie Review: A Poor Screenplay Is The Main Culprit In This Arjun Rampal Starrer!

 Direction

-Ashim Ahluwalia's Daddy could have been gripping tale from the underbelly of Mumbai, had the filmmaker not have fallen prey to romanticize his main character!
-The slugglish narrative too puts you off and leaves you a tad confused at times with its abrupt jumping of time frame.
+Ashim Ahluwalia's Daddy could have been gripping tale from the underbelly of Mumbai, had the film-maker not have fallen prey to romanticize his main character!
+The sluggish narrative too, puts you off and leaves you a tad confused at times with its abrupt jumping of time frame.

 His film spends more minutes on showing us Gawli as a family man rather than his modus operandi and cold-blooded killings.